broadinstitute/gnomad-browser/docs/gene-constraint.md

 ## Overall interpretation

 We developed metrics to measure a transcript's intolerance to variation by predicting the number of variants expected to be seen in the gnomAD dataset and comparing those expectations to the observed amount of variation.
-Transcripts that are significantly depleted of their expected variation are considered constrained--or intolerant--of such variation.
+Transcripts that are significantly depleted of their expected variation are considered constrained, or intolerant, of such variation.

 More specifically, for synonymous and missense variation, we created a signed Z score of the deviation of observed counts from the expected number.
 Positive Z scores indicate increased constraint (intolerance to variation) and therefore that the transcript had fewer variants than expected.
 Negative Z scores were given to transcripts that had more variants than expected.